Film Spoilers and

 Black Christmas (1974) (aka Silent Night, Evil Night)

-At Film's End, The Killer Was Still In the Unsearched Attic
+At Film's End, The Killer Was Still In the Unsearched Attic, Threatening the Final Survivor: Sedated Jess in Her Bedroom

-This Canadian, low-budget exploitative cult horror/slasher film from director Bob Clark told about three residents of Pi Kappa Sig sorority house:
+This Canadian, low-budget exploitative cult horror/slasher film from director Bob Clark had the tagline:

 Many years before the film When a Stranger Calls (1979), this film offered the premise that the caller was inside the house ("The caller is in the house.
 The calls are coming from the house.
 Jess, Jess - GET OUT!
 And don't go up there!").
-Jess was confronted and pursued by the Killer through the house and into the basement - where she killed her upset (mentally-unstable), aspiring pianist/student boyfriend Peter Smythe (Keir Dullea) with a fireplace poker, suspecting that he was the murderer (the film's 'red herring').
+The final girl Jess was confronted and pursued by the Killer (and by Peter) through the house and into the basement - where she bludgeoned her boyfriend Peter with a fireplace poker, suspecting that he was the murderer (the film's 'red herring').

 Black Swan (2010)